ubermag/ubermagtable/README.md

 ## Acknowledgements

-`oommfodt` was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).
+`ubermagtable` was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).